cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 Notice we create two applications: one for our cdk8s constructs, and one for our CDKTF constructs.
 Both are defined and synthesized in the same file, but can be separated as needed.
-Since your Kubernetes resources now depend on CDKTF tokens, you'll first need to run `cdk deploy`, and only then `cdk8s synth`.
+Since your Kubernetes resources now depend on CDKTF tokens, you'll first need to run `cdktf deploy`, and only then `cdk8s synth`.

 > Otherwise, the Kubernetes manifests will contain a string representation of the tokens (e.g `${TfToken[TOKEN.0]}`),